 Many divorcing couples argue over the exact date of separation, because it may have a major impact on which assets are considered community property (and thus subject to equal division) or separate property.
 For example, stock options received before the date of separation are considered community property and subject to equal division, but any options or other property received after that date are considered the separate property of the spouse that receives them.

-Once employee stock options "vest," employees can "exercise" their options to buy shares in the company at a "strike" price, which is the fixed price that's typically stated in the original grant or stock option agreement between the employer and the employee.
+Once employee stock options vest, employees can exercise their options to buy shares in the company at a strike price, which is the fixed price that's typically stated in the original grant or stock option agreement between the employer and the employee.

 But what about those options that were granted during marriage but had not vested before the date of separation?
-Some people may think that unvested options don't any value because:
+Some people may think that unvested options don't have any value because:

 However, the courts in California disagree with this view, and have held that even though unvested options may not have a present fair market value, they are subject to division in a divorce.